|Dalyup and West Dalyup River|

 The Dalyup and West Dalyup rivers formed thirty million years ago (during the Oligocene period) when the Darling Plateau uplifted and the southern coastline tilted toward the south to form the Ravensthorpe Ramp.
 This partly rejuvenated the rivers and they started to drain in a southerly direction instead of the previous east-west direction.
 Over time the rivers etched the weathered profile and sandplain, exposing granite along the bottom of drainage lines and left remnant Tertiary sedimentary rock with lateritic profiles exposed on the flanks of low hills.

 The Dalyup River is the primary source of water supply to Lake Gore.
 Lake Gore is a large permanent lake fringed with paperbarks.
-It is a naturally, saline lake that covers an area of 738 hectares with 699 hectares being open water.
+It is a naturally saline lake that covers an area of 738 hectares with 699 hectares being open water.
 When Lake Gore is full, it overflows via Overflow Swamp along a small, deep creek into Quallilup Lake.
-In exceptionally wet years (ie. 1986 and 1989), the Coobidge Creek system (including Lake Carbul, Kubitch and Gidong Lakes) and the Dalyup System merge, and flow via an ill-defined watercourse westwards from Overflow Swamp approximately 12 kilometres to Barker's Inlet and the ocean.
+In exceptionally wet years (for example 1986 and 1989), the Coobidge Creek system (including Lake Carbul, Kubitch and Gidong Lakes) and the Dalyup System merge, and flow via an ill-defined watercourse westwards from Overflow Swamp approximately 12 kilometres to Barker's Inlet and the ocean.

 The Dalyup River is an ephemeral system that flows mainly after winter rains.
 Summer flows are generally due to groundwater influxes from the surrounding land.
 The river consists of numerous pools that form important wildlife habitat during summer months.
 These river pools then join during the winter months as the rain begins to fill the low-flow channel.

-The Dalyup River system has flooded on average every ten years.
+The Dalyup River system has flooded on average about every ten years.
 The first flood to be noted by locals was in the 1940s.
 The first damaging flood was around 1968/69.
 Since then flooding has occurred in 1979, 1989, 1999 and 2000.
 Joy Marold has lived on the western side of Lake Gore since the 1960s and she remembers that Lake Gore in the 1960s was very dry with a small amount of water and a large amount of mud.
 Since the 1968/69 flood Lake Gore has been full and hardly ever dry.
 However, that flood was minor compared to the following ones in 1989, 1999 and 2000.

 There has been no comprehensive water quality monitoring programs undertaken in the catchment.
 Various spot sampling projects have been undertaken by various agencies.
-This includes monitoring undertaken by; Tim Setter (as part of a Murdoch University course), the Department of Environment, the Shire of Esperance, students from Esperance Senior High School (Ribbons of Blue), the Department of Conservation and Land Management (CALM) and the Esperance Downs Research Station (EDRS).
+This includes monitoring undertaken by Tim Setter (as part of a Murdoch University course), the Department of Environment, the Shire of Esperance, students from Esperance Senior High School (Ribbons of Blue), the Department of Conservation and Land Management (CALM) and the Esperance Downs Research Station (EDRS).

 The water quality in the Dalyup and West Dalyup rivers is brackish on average and ranges from half to almost twice that of seawater.
 It is likely that the salinity levels have increased in the Dalyup River due to secondary salinity.